Fee Assessment and Payment Requirements

 Early Registration is the period form the first day of registration through the advertised early registration payment deadline.
 Funding for all charges on the account is due in full on or before the early registration payment deadline.
 Acceptable funding is payment in full, awarded and noted financial aid, verified third party funding, exemptions/waivers, a signed promissory note payment plan agreement, or a combination of the above.
 Students with any outstanding balances not funded in full may be dropped from all classes after the payment deadline.

 Regular Registration begins after the early registration payment deadline and continues until the day before the term begins.
-Late Registration (late fee is assessed) begins the first day of the term.
+Late Registration (late fee is assessed) begins the first day of the primary session for the term.
 Regular and late registration activity, including Weekend, Express, and Mini-semester registration, must be paid in full or have approved funding noted on the account the same day as the registration occurs to prevent drop for non-payment and /or registration and transcript holds placed on the account.

 Registration is complete only upon full payment of tuition.
 It is the student's responsibility to make payment by the applicable Payment Deadline.